-Vascular and nonvascular expression of INCAM-110.
-A target for mononuclear leukocyte adhesion in normal and inflamed human tissues
+Vascular and nonvascular expression of INCAM-110: A target for mononuclear leukocyte adhesion in normal and inflamed human tissues

-G. E. Rice, J. M. Munro, C. Corless, M. P. Bevilacqua
+G. Edgar Rice, J. Michael Munro, Christopher Corless, Michael P. Bevilacqua

 Research output: Contribution to journalArticlepeer-review

-262 Scopus citations
+304 Scopus citations

 Abstract

 Inducible cell adhesion molecule 110 (INCAM-110), is a 110-kd adhesion receptor for lymphocytes and monocytes identified on cytokine-activated endothelium.
-Using immunoperoxidose techniques, little or no INCAM-110 was detected on endothelium in normal human tissues.
-In contrast, INCAM-110 wus expressed in postcapillary venules in a variety of active inflammatory processes.
-In acute appendicitis, INCAM-110 was found coincident with strong expression of endothelial leukocyte adhesion molecule 1 (ELAM-1), a cytokine-inducible molecule that functions in neutrophil adhesion However, in certain chronic inflammatory processes (eg. sarcoidosis), INCAM-110 was observed without simultaneous ELAM-1 expression.
+Using immunoperoxidase techniques, little or no INCAM-110 was detected on endothelium in normal human tissues.
+In contrast, INCAM-110 was expressed in postcapillary venules in a variety of active inflammatory processes.
+In acute appendicitis, INCAM-110 was found coincident with strong expression of endothelial leukocyte adhesion molecule 1 (ELAM-1), a cytokine-inducible molecule that functions in neutrophil adhesion.
+However, in certain chronic inflammatory processes (eg, sarcoidosis), INCAM-110 was observed without simultaneous ELAM-1 expression.
 Anti-INCAM-110 antibody E1/6 also marked several extravascular cell types, including lymphoid dendritic cells, some tissue macrophages, synovial lining cells, and reactive mesothelial cells.
 These data suggest a role for endothelial INCAM-110 in the pathophysiology of both acute and chronic inflammatory reactions.
 Furthermore INCAM-110 may function as an adhesion molecule for mononuclear leukocytes in a variety of extravascular sites.

 Original languageEnglish (US)